sophiagzf/teamHoward/README.md

 ### 4. Insert data into the SQL database.
-Make sure you have the following Python libraries loaded: pandas, re, argparse, os, psycopg, numpy
+Make sure you have the following Python libraries loaded: pandas, re, argparse, os, psycopg2, numpy

 ### Run the following command: